gbonmar/chat-app/README.md

 Chat app

 Developing Chat App using a ExpressJS & Socket.io and NodeJS.
+a.
 Requirements checklist:
-✓ Create a simple chat app
+1. ✓ Create a simple chat app
-✓ Essential CRUD operations
+2. ✓ Essential CRUD operations
-✓ Have a client and a server module
+3. ✓ Have a client and a server module
-✓ Events and activities should be in real time(eg. Notifications, chats & etc)
+4. ✓ Events and activities should be in real time(eg. Notifications, chats & etc)

+b.
 Components must have
-Login and account functionality - Only nickname, without log in ✓ Contact list
+c.
+Login and account functionality - Only nickname, without log in
+1. ✓ Contact list
-✓ Chat history
+2. ✓ Chat history
-✓ Chat composer
+3. ✓ Chat composer
-✓ Group Chat
+4. ✓ Group Chat

 ---